 How to Calculate MRR

-There are different methods you can use to calculate MRR.
+There are other methods you can use to calculate MRR.
 Depending on which one your business chooses, the formula will vary.

-To calculate MRR using the customer-by-customer method, combine the monthly payments of all customers.
+For instance, your business can use the customer-by-customer method.
+With this formula, you combine the monthly payments of all your customers.
 If you had 90 customers that paid you $10 each month, the MRR would be $900.